OmarElzero/Github-Course/GRADUATION_PROJECT.md

 **Project:** Build, Deploy, and Contribute to a Personal Portfolio Website

-**Objective:** Apply all the skills you've learned across our four sessions to create a professional developer portfolio, managed with Git and hosted on GitHub Pages.ls
+**Objective:** Apply all the skills you've learned across our Seven sessions to create a professional developer portfolio, managed with Git and hosted on GitHub Pages.ls

 **Deadline:** November 4, 2025, 11:59 PM